 Open In Colab View Notebook on GitHub

-Notebook Example - Tabular#
+W&B Example - TabularΒΆ

-Detecting tabular ML models vulnerabilities in W&B with Giskard#
+Detecting tabular ML models vulnerabilities in W&B with GiskardΒΆ

 This example demonstrates how to efficiently scan two tabular ML models for hidden vulnerabilities using Giskard, log the results and interpret them within the W&B framework in just a few lines of code.
 We will use the following two tabular ML models: